The-Compilers/CryptoYard/documentation/design-guidelines/design-guidelines-v1.1.md

 ## 2. Typography

 - Sans-serif text for both headings and body text
-- Headings and other important text should use a bolder version of the fonr to create a visual hierarchy.
+- Headings and other important text should use a bolder version of the font to create a visual hierarchy.

 **Font:** Robot, sans-serif